Mark Belling

-Mark Belling (born July 4, 1956) is an American conservative talk radio host for 1130 WISN in Milwaukee, Wisconsin.
-He is also a local newspaper columnist, former television host, and was a guest host for Rush Limbaugh.
+Mark Belling (born July 4, 1956) is an American former conservative talk radio host for 1130 WISN in Milwaukee, Wisconsin.
+He is also a local newspaper columnist, former television host, and was a frequent guest host for Rush Limbaugh in the early 2000s.
+Belling retired from radio at the end of 2024 and has agreed to launch a semiweekly podcast on WISN parent company's iHeartRadio network in 2025.

 A native of Wisconsin's Fox Valley, Belling is an alumnus of the University of Wisconsin–La Crosse.

 Radio

-Belling has been with WISN since March 1989.
+Belling has been with WISN and its various parent companies since March 1989.
 Before joining WISN he was news and program director of WTDY in Madison, Wisconsin, where he began his talk radio career.
 Belling also served as a radio news director in Springfield, Illinois; St. Joseph, Michigan; Benton Harbor, Michigan; and Oshkosh, Wisconsin.